RockefellerArchiveCenter/fluxx_exporter/README.md

 This repository contains a configuration file for git [pre-commit](https://pre-commit.com/) hooks which help ensure that code is linted before it is checked into version control.
 It is strongly recommended that you install these hooks locally by installing pre-commit and running `pre-commit install`.

+## Local Development

+In order to support local development, a Dockerfile and Docker Compose file are included.
+To use these, install [git](https://git-scm.com/) and [Docker](https://www.docker.com/get-started/), and then follow the instructions below.

+Open your terminal and clone the repository using git:

+    $ git clone git@github.com:RockefellerArchiveCenter/fluxx_exporter

+Move to the root directory of the repository:

+    cd fluxx_exporter

+Start the app with Docker Compose:

+    $ docker compose up

+Once the application starts successfully, you should be able to access it in your browser at `http://localhost`

 ## License

 This code is released under an MIT License.
 See `LICENSE` for more information.